jessamynsmith/Alexa/README.md

 3) The web service returns a text response to Alexa software which converts text to speech the user hears.

-      "I was announced November 6, 2014"
+      "I was released November 6, 2014"

 4) Responses can also be displayed on the companion Amazon Echo mobile app as a <a href="#CardResponse"> card</a>.